 Triangle 3-4-5, Triangle 10-60-90) or with descriptive properties involving quantities shown below.
 In all cases it is required to enter two base vertices of the triangle, here named as 1 (vertex A) and 2 (vertex B) - and sometimes some additional data.
-The additional data may involve the sides a, b, c or angles A, B, C. Examples: C=90 - You get a right triangle, the third vertex (C) is free. a:b=2 - The third vertex (C) can be moved along the Apollonius' circle.
-A=60 & a-b: c = 1 : 2 - You get the specifies triangle.
+The additional data may involve the sides a , b , c or angles A, B, C. Examples: C=90 - You get a right triangle, the third vertex (C) is free. a:b=2 - The third vertex (C) can be moved along the Apollonius' circle.
+A=60 & $a$ - $b$ : $c$ = 1 : 2 - You get the specified triangle.
 Quadrilateral shapes are all listed with their descriptive names (e.g. Square, Equidiagonal).
 In all cases you first enter the first two vertices of the quadrilateral - and possibly one or two additional vertices.
 You always obtain a dynamic shape in which the vertices and/or some control point can be moved.
 Other shapes consist of regular polygons and conics.
-Check property A collection This collection of commands contains checks for a variety of of tests on geometric properties. geometric In the form that appears when the command is clicked, first objects select the type of property you want to check (position, (collinearity equivalence, shape).
-Then select a property from the displayed of points, list.
-Afterwards, follow the instructions in the information line. congruence Besides the obvious use, these checks are important for the of triangles command Advanced | Implicit construction, which tries to modify and many a given construction so that a previously defined check is others). fulfilled.
+Check property A collection of tests on This collection of commands contains checks for a variety of geometric properties. geometric objects (collinearity of points, congruence of triangles and many others).
+In the form that appears when the command is clicked, first select the type of property you want to check (position, equivalence, shape).
+Then select a property from the displayed list.
+Afterwards, follow the instructions in the information line.
+Besides the obvious use, these checks are important for the command Advanced Implicit construction, which tries to modify a given construction so that a previously defined check is fulfilled.